 12. Chronology

-The game is rather easy to play, as it does not have complicated rules.
-You must only “guess” or “know” where or when in your timeline a historical event belongs.
+The game is relatively easy to play, with no complicated rules.
+You must only “guess” or “know” where or when a historical event belongs in your timeline.
 If your guess is right, then you can keep the card.
-If you are wrong, then the next person after your turn gets a chance to win the card.
+If you are wrong, the next person after your turn can win the card.

 There are 429 double-sided cards included in the game, which means there are 858 total events.
 Whoever builds a timeline of 10 cards wins.
 If the rest of the players would still like to proceed, they can do so to determine who gets second place, third place, etc.